 Yes, it is possible for you to have a successful pregnancy.
 However, it is very important that you learn about when you should get pregnant and also what probable risks you may face during your pregnancy.

-2. Can a Mother with Lupus Breastfeed her Baby?
+2. Can a Mother With Lupus Breastfeed Her Baby?

-Yes, you can feed your baby comfortably, even if you have lupus.
+Yes, you can breastfeed your baby comfortably, even if you have lupus.
 It may take you a few days to get comfortable with the correct feeding technique.
 You may ask your nurse or midwife to help you learn about the correct breastfeeding technique.

 Also Read: Common Pregnancy Problems